-Next, students were asked to rate their interest with four different kinds of sustainability courses or content at Ohio State on a 1-5 "not at all interested" to "extremely interested" scale (N=738-1,231).
+Next, students were asked to rate their interest with four different kinds of sustainability courses or content at Ohio State on a 1-5 "not at all interested" to "extremely interested" scale (N=152-944).
 See Figure 1.5 below for average scores per item and Figure 1.6 for between major comparisons.
 There seems to be a moderate amount of interest for general education courses and major-based courses overall, with a small trend of increasing interest in sustainability courses since 2018.
-Figure 1.6 suggests more interest among UENG and UAGR students in major courses with a focus on sustainability, particularly when compared to UASC students.
+Figure 1.6 suggests more interest among UENG students in major courses with a focus on sustainability, and the least interest among EHE students.

 Figure 1.6.
-Average student interest in sustainability courses at OSU by student's primary program in 2019.
+Average student interest in sustainability courses at OSU by student's primary program in 2021.

-Additionally, students indicated their agreement with four items related to their amount of current and desired involvement in the academic (i.e. through taking sustainability courses and pursuing sustainability-related research opportunities) and professional sides of sustainability (i.e. pursuing sustainability-related internships, volunteer opportunities, and student organization involvement or leadership) on a 7-point scale of "strongly disagree" to "strongly agree" (N = 1,211).
+Additionally, students indicated their agreement with four items related to their amount of current and desired involvement in the academic (i.e. through taking sustainability courses and pursuing sustainability-related research opportunities) and professional sides of sustainability (i.e. pursuing sustainability-related internships, volunteer opportunities, and student organization involvement or leadership) on a 7-point scale of "strongly disagree" to "strongly agree" (N = 925-927).
 See Figure 1.7 for average scores per item.